mdigitalcomm/myreads/README.md

 # MyReads Project

 This project allows you to select and categorize books you have read, are currently reading, or want to read.
-This application is bootstraped by React and provides an API server and client library that you will use to persist information as you interact with the application.
+This application is bootstraped with Create React App and provides an API server and client library that you will use to persist information as you interact with the application.

 ## How to run?